-All order types are recorded as revenue at one point in time.
-Most of the service business consists of ad hoc orders; for instance, overhaul of drum motors.
+Orders are recognized at a point in time with one exception.
+The exception concerns one minor maintenance contract in Singapore which is recognized over time.
+Most of the service business are Ad Hoc orders, for instance overhauling of drum motors.
 Such services are charged to the customer based on an hourly rate and are invoiced at a point in time.